emilyJLin95/jekyll_workshop/README.md

 ```

-Your home page should now look like this.
+You can now see what your home page looks like if you run `jekyll serve` from the parent directory (so cd out of _posts!).
+It should look a little like this

 ![Alt text](./img/added_post.png)